Adam Morgan: Being let go by Liverpool took me to a dark place

 “Running out at Anfield, and then they start playing You’ll Never Walk Alone – honestly, it was the best thing that ever happened in my life.
 Even now, I can’t even describe it properly.”

-He had to wait a few months before he next played for the first team, during a Europe League tie in Moscow against Anzhi Makhachkala, whose team included Samuel Eto’o on the night.
+He had to wait a few months before he next played for the first team, during a Europa League tie in Moscow against Anzhi Makhachkala, whose team included Samuel Eto’o on the night.

 That proved to be Morgan’s final game in a Liverpool shirt, with Rodgers informing him he was free to leave in January 2014 following a particularly brutal training game involving defender Martin Skrtel.